-Applicants for voter registration who possess proof of identity, age, citizenship, and domicile should bring that proof when they come to register.
+Applicants for voter registration who possess proof of identity, age (18 years of age by or on November 3rd), citizenship, and domicile should bring that proof when they come to register.
 Qualified applicants who do not possess proof or who do not bring proof with them may still register if they sign an affidavit attesting to their qualifications for identity, age, and citizenship, and/or domicile.
+Voter registration is also available at the polls (at Mast Way School) on Election Day, November 3rd.

-SELECT BOARD MEETING VIA ZOOM - MONDAY, October 19th 6:00 pm
+SELECT BOARD MEETING VIA ZOOM - MONDAY, November 2nd 6:00 pm Meeting ID 892 7541 3158 & Password 124855